 Need to change your membership?

 ASHRAE student members can continue receiving the many member benefits of ASHRAE after finishing college through the SmartStart program.
-The first year out of college annual membership is still only $20.
-Then it is only $73 for the second year and $94 for the third year.
 Are you a student member, or know of one who is about to graduate?
 Learn more about transferring your Student membership to Associate grade with a special discount through the SmartStart Program.
 Learn more >

 Contact us for more information about Oregon ASHRAE’s student program.